 Coronavirus: Section 144 imposed in Capital Complex till April 14

+Coronavirus: Section144 imposed in Capital Complex till April 14

 "Strict action will be taken against anyone who violates the restriction orders, a order issued by DC said.